MetaBureau/google-map-integration/IntegrateGoogleMaps.md

 # Integrate Google Maps And AutoComplete Search

-While working on one of my side project I'v faced challenge to Integrate google maps in my application and allow use to search for location and add it on our db.
-I called it select your location in the form.
+While working on one of my side projects, I've faced the challenge of integrating Google Maps into my application and allowing users to search for locations and add them to our database.
+I've named this feature "Select Your Location" in the form.

 ![Select your Location Feature](./images/image.png)

 ## Requirements

-1. React Application setup <br/>
+1. Set up a React Application: <br/>
    `npx create-react-app google-map-integration`
 2. Google API key